ARMummert/Virtual-Private-Server-Project/README.md

 ### **CONCLUSION**

-Successful creation of a dedicated server reflects my understanding of server technologies and security practices.
+Successful creation of a virtual private server reflects my understanding of server technologies and security practices.
 By utilizing tools such as Apache, Docker, Wireguard VPN, ModSecurity, Fail2Ban, UFW, Snort3, and Wazuh along side Cloudflare for DNS management, caching and compression, the project delivers a scalable, secure, and performance optimized server environment.
 The deployment of SSH, SSL, and advanced firewall rules enable to the server to remain secure and keep data private.
 This project not only meets its goals but shows my abilities to design and implement complex server architectures.

 ## INSTALLATION, INSTRUCTIONS, & SETUP